-Many regular matched betters on the Profit Accumulator forums claim to make between £1000 and £2000 a month.
-I think you would have to treat it like a full time job to see these results.
+Some regular matched betters on the Profit Accumulator forums claim to make between £1000 and £2000 a month.
+Personally I think you would have to put in some serious hours to see these results.
 The amount you can earn definitely correlates with how much time you put in.

 Outplayed suggests the following income targets: